tinybirdco/log-analytics-starter-kit/README.md

 The logger exposes 3 methods `info`, `warn` and `error` that can be used to capture log messages with different log levels.
 Each one in turn calls the `log` method, which captures additional information about the incoming request.

 Finally, the log message, level and request info is sent to [Tinybird's Events API](https://www.tinybird.co/docs/guides/high-frequency-ingestion.html) as JSON via a standard HTTP POST request.

+Note that this logger expects an Environment Variable `TINYBIRD_TOKEN` to authenticate the request to Tinybird.
+You can copy this token from your Tinybird account by logging into the Tinybird UI.

 ##### FastAPI Endpoint